 Why wouldn't you use this in your client’s social media calendar?

 Content created by your client’s audience is called User-Generated Content - or UGC, for short.

 You can, and should be, using UGC when curating content for your clients.
 That’s simply because your client’s audience is more likely to trust a brand when it’s been recommended by their friends.

 In fact, customers spend 31% more time with businesses that have excellent reviews.
 If you could show your client’s testimonials on their social feeds, your content curation efforts would be a great investment of time.

 Plus, if you’re managing a B2B feed, consider this: 97% of B2B buyers said that UGC is more credible than other types of content.

 Remember how we mentioned that trust was crucial if you’re looking to improve your client’s social media ROI?

-Another simple way to make client’s content curation easier is to use Twitter lists.
+Another simple way to easily curate content for your clients is to use Twitter (X) lists.

-Acting as a mini directory of Twitter profiles that you’ve grouped together, it’s a fantastic way to sieve through the content in your client’s industry -- and find sources that could be added to the client’s social media calendar.
+Acting as a mini directory of X profiles that you’ve grouped together, it’s a fantastic way to sieve through quality content in your client’s industry - and find sources that could be added to the client’s social media calendar.